nosqlbench/nosqlbench/activitytype-cql/src/main/resources/cql.md

 - **compression** - sets the transport compression to use for this activity.
 Valid values are 'LZ4' and 'SNAPPY'.
 Both types are bundled with EBDSE.
+- **showcql** - prints the cql statements to the screen during a test.
+Note: this is expensive and should only be done to troubleshoot workloads.
+Do not use `showcql` for your tests.

 ### CQL YAML Parameters